The Ultimate Guide to the Virtual Assistant Onboarding Process for Insurance Agencies

 Workflow Automation:

-- Incorporate VAs into business processes by configuring simple automation in your CRM.
-For example, automatic task assignments for quote requests can be part of your virtual assistant onboarding process.
+- Incorporate VAs into business processes through simple automation in your CRM.
+Automatic assignments of tasks in regard to requests for quotes can be part of the benefits that your virtual assistant offers.
+This is on account of the fact that you onboard employees by way of that system.

 Establish Communication Channels: